 But if after completing priority 1 and 2, if your budget exhausts meaning if you’re low on money, you should not, I repeat, you SHOULD NOT complete priority 3 or 4, i.e don’t buy the iPhone.

 Thus we can establish our wants and needs easily.
-Just because want is a high priority doesn’t mean its high priority.
+Just because want is a high priority doesn’t mean it’s a high priority.
 I’m trying to say that don’t spend on a want just because it’s somewhat important.

 Note: Ask someone else before making an impulsive decision.
 That way they can give you clarity on whether you should make the purchase or not.
 This helps you stay on track and not overspend.